Oda Nobunaga: Battle of Okehazama

-This battle was the first time Nobunaga noticed the talents of the sandal-bearer Kinoshita Tōkichirō, who would eventually become Toyotomi Hideyoshi.
+Kinoshita Tōkichirō, who would eventually become Toyotomi Hideyoshi, probably participated in the battle, but nothing is recorded from that time.
+His exploits were first recorded in the Mino Campaign.

 Alliance with Matsudaira (later Tokugawa) and Takeda

 Rapidly weakening in the wake of this battle, the Imagawa clan no longer exerted control over the Matsudaira clan.
 In 1561, an alliance was forged between Oda Nobunaga and Matsudaira Motoyasu (who would become Tokugawa Ieyasu), despite the decades-old hostility between the two clans.
 Nobunaga also formed an alliance with Takeda Shingen through the marriage of his daughter to Shingen's son.

 Mino campaign

-In 1561, Saitō Yoshitatsu, an enemy of the Oda clan, died suddenly of illness and was succeeded by his son, Saitō Tatsuoki.
-However, Tatsuoki was young and much less effective as a ruler and military strategist compared to his father and grandfather.
+In 1561, Saitō Yoshitatsu, Nobunaga's brother-in-law, died suddenly of illness and was succeeded by his son, Nobunaga's nephew, Saitō Tatsuoki.
+Yoshitatsu murdered his father and brothers to become daimyō, and Nobunaga had attempted to avenge the murder of his father-in-law numerous times.
+Nobunaga's nephew Tatsuoki was young and much less effective as a ruler and military strategist than his father and grandfather.
 Taking advantage of this situation, Nobunaga moved his base to Komaki Castle and started his campaign in Mino Province, defeating Tatsuoki in both the Battle of Moribeand the Battle of Jushijo in June that same year.

 By convincing Saitō retainers to abandon their incompetent and foolish master, Nobunaga significantly weakened the Saitō clan.
 In 1564, Oda Nobunaga dispatched his retainer, Kinoshita Tōkichirō, to bribe many of the warlords in the Mino area to support the Oda clan.
-In 1566, Nobunaga charged Kinoshita with building Sunomata Castle on the bank of the Sai River opposite Saitō territory, to serve as a staging point for the Oda forces, and to intimidate, surprise, and demoralize the enemy.
+In 1566, Nobunaga charged Kinoshita with building Sunomata Castle on the bank of the Sai River opposite Saitō territory to serve as a staging point for the Oda forces and to intimidate, surprise, and demoralize the enemy.

-In 1567, the Mino Triumvirate (西美濃三人衆, Nishi-Mino Sanninshū) was commanded by three samurai generals serving the Saitō clan: Inaba Ittetsu, Andō Michitari, and Ujiie Bokuzen.
-The triumvirate agreed to change sides and join the forces of Oda Nobunaga.
+In 1567, the Mino Triumvirate (西美濃三人衆, Nishi-Mino Sanninshū)--three samurai generals, Inaba Ittetsu, Andō Michitari, and Ujiie Bokuzen, who served the Saitō clan--agreed to change sides and join the forces of Oda Nobunaga.
 Their combined forces mounted a victorious final attack at the Siege of Inabayama Castle.

 After taking possession of the castle, Nobunaga changed the name of both Inabayama Castle and the surrounding town to Gifu.
 Nobunaga derived the term Gifu from the legendary Mount Qi (岐山 Qi in Standard Chinese) in China, on which the Zhou dynasty is fabled to have started.
-Nobunaga revealed his ambition to conquer the whole of Japan, and also started using a new personal seal that read Tenka Fubu (天下布武), literally "All under heaven, spreading military force", or more idiomatically, "All the world by force of arms".
+Nobunaga revealed his ambition to conquer the whole of Japan and also started using a new personal seal that read Tenka Fubu (天下布武), literally "All under heaven, spreading military force", or more idiomatically, "All the world by force of arms".
 Remains of Nobunaga's residence in Gifu can be found today in Gifu Park.